The school is the place of nostalgia. The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

 But failure is the pillar of success.
 If you can’t accept failure, you cannot achieve anything.

-Before getting on the top, you have to know what its base is!
+Before getting to the top, you have to know what its base is!
 But school grades never taught us this.

 Hobby?